JonathanGregory/ar5gmslr/README.md

 air temperature change (CMIP[56] variable `tas`) and thermosteric sea-level rise (CMIP[56] variable `zostoga`), contained in netCDF files following the [CF convention](http://cfconventions.org).
-For each quantity the program requires input timeseries of values 2006-2100 of the best estimate and uncertainty, which are assumed to be the mean and standard deviation of a normal distribution.
+For each quantity the program requires input timeseries of values 2006-2100 of either

+* the best estimate and uncertainty, which are assumed to be the mean and standard deviation of a normal distribution, as in AR5, or

+* each member of an ensemble.
+In this case, the sources of the ensemble members are assumed to correspond for the two quantities, and the members are sampled randomly with equal probability.

 By default the program uses the methods of Fifth Assessment Report of the Intergovernmental Panel on Climate Change (AR5) Working Group I (detailed in the [supplementary online material](https://www.ipcc.ch/site/assets/uploads/2018/07/WGI_AR5.Chap_.13_SM.1.16.14.pdf)